 How to buy a quantum computer?

 D-Wave was the first company to sell quantum computers.
-They typically sold the room-sized machines to various industries and sectors such as defence.
-A price list we’ve not seen (so far), but its safe to say these machines cost in the order of millions and were bought by well-funded companies such as Lockheed Martin.
+They typically sold the room-sized machines to various industries and sectors such as defense with the likes of DARPA.
+A price list we’ve not seen (so far), but it’s safe to say these machines cost in the order of millions and were bought by well-funded companies such as Lockheed Martin.
 These quantum computers performed quantum annealing, which is a form of annealing.
 But typically, those who buy quantum machines need to do so because of security concerns so they want to keep all the data and information in-house and not rely on quantum cloud services.

 The reasons quantum computers are bought is usually one of security or teaching.
 As the cost of hardware is high, there has to be sufficient reasons to invest in hardware and the software to run quantum circuits on your quantum device.
 There are a few machines out there bought mainly for research, and as the field is so developing, it’s not like users can play games on quantum computers.

-Exploring quantum computing can easily be done with no quantum machine.
+Exploring quantum computing can quickly be done without a quantum computer!
 You don’t need a quantum device; you need to simulate one.
-Pick the IBM quantum experience; simply log in from your computer.
+Pick the IBM quantum experience and log in from your computer.
 You don’t need the quantum hardware; software can do a great job of simulating a quantum circuit before you ever need to run on actual quantum hardware.

-However, if you are keen to get your hands on a machine, there are a few options.
-Buy one, rent one or build one.
+However, if you are keen to acquire a quantum computer, you have a few options: buy one, rent one, or build one.

 Building a Quantum Computer

 If you have the skills, you could build your machine.
-You’ll likely need a few scientists with quantum experience, a laboratory and a vast array of machines, tools, and techniques.
+You’ll likely need a few scientists with quantum experience, a laboratory (lab), and a vast array of machines, tools, and techniques.
 There isn’t one type of technology that scientists are exploring.
-There are ion-trap machines, superconducting, and even photonic amounts, the popular approaches that researchers are taking.
-You’ll also need deep pockets, likely ranging into the multi-million dollars, to buy the equipment, space and skills.
+The popular approaches that researchers are taking are ion-trap machines, superconducting, and even photonic amounts.
+You’ll also need deep pockets, likely ranging into the multi-million dollars, to buy the equipment, space, and skills.

 Buying a Quantum Computer